muirallan/muirallan/README.md

-Hi, I’m @Allan Muir Presidentof the Industry & Programming Club at University District of Columbia .
+Hi, I’m @Allan Muir Presidentof the Industry & Programming Club at University District of Columbia/ Student Ambassodor, Graphic Designer for the university Student Center.

 👀 I’m interested in new opportunities for growth and experience.
 🌱 I’m currently learning linux ...
 💞️ I’m looking to collaborate on projects that are App related or involves Java, , C++ or HTML,Bootstrap Linux,Packet tracer and wureshark...